joshichaitanya3/morpho-manual/src/installing_morpho.md

     and minimizing electric potential.
 It should generate an interactive figure of points on a sphere.

-### Updating *morpho*
+### Updating _morpho_

-As new versions of *morpho* are released, you will likely want to upgrade to the latest version.
+As new versions of _morpho_ are released, you will likely want to upgrade to the latest version.
 From the terminal:

 - If you used homebrew to install morpho, simply type,

       brew upgrade morpho

--   If you installed *morpho* manually, and still have the git repository folder on your computer, navigate to this with `cd` and type,
+- If you installed _morpho_ manually, and still have the git repository folder on your computer, navigate to this with `cd` and type,

       git pull

   which downloads any updates.
-You can then follow the above instructions to recompile *morpho.* It's not necessary to reinstall dependencies, but note that some new releases of *morpho* may require additional dependencies.
+You can then follow the above instructions to recompile _morpho._ It's not necessary to reinstall dependencies, but note that some new releases of _morpho_ may require additional dependencies.

--   If you no longer have the original *morpho* git repository folder from which you installed morpho, simply rerun the installation from scratch as above.
+- If you no longer have the original _morpho_ git repository folder from which you installed morpho, simply rerun the installation from scratch as above.
 You shouldn't need to reinstall dependencies.

-### Uninstalling *morpho*
+### Uninstalling _morpho_

 If you wish to uninstall morpho, you can do so simply from the terminal application.

 - If you used homebrew to install morpho, simply type

       brew uninstall morpho

 - Alternatively, if you did a manual install, you can remove everything with

       rm /usr/local/bin/morpho
       rm /usr/local/bin/morphoview
       rm -r /usr/local/share/morpho
       rm -r /usr/local/lib/morpho

   You may need to prefix these with `sudo`.

-[^1]: On the macOS, these files are contained within the homebrew system